bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/stack-overflow-site-search.md.md

 The search box should be just that, a box.
 You can take some design liberties like adding background contrast, color, or rounding the corners, but the text field should be a text input element with a height of one line of text.
 Users will easily recognize this.

 As for the search button, strongly consider including one.
 It serves as a visual cue to submit a query, so users may be confused without it.
 Place this button to the right of the input field, as this is a convention and is logical for those who read left-to-right.
-Write concise [button text](https://blog.hubspot.com/website/button-design) as well — the word “Search” or a magnifying glass icon will do.
+Write concise [button text](https://blog.hubspot.com/website/button-design) as well — the word "Search” or a magnifying glass icon will do.

-Visitors should also be able to launch their search by either clicking the search button or pressing the “Enter”/“Return”/”Go” key when the search box is in focus (i.e., the text cursor is active inside it).
+Visitors should also be able to launch their search by either clicking the search button or pressing the "Enter”/"Return”/”Go” key when the search box is in focus (i.e., the text cursor is active inside it).

 A common alternative iteration on the classic search bar is a magnifying glass icon that, when clicked, expands to a full search bar and button.
 Here’s an example from the [World Wildlife Fund](https://www.worldwildlife.org/):